NYPL/ami-preservation/docs/pages/mps/qc-workflow.md

   **Vendor**

-  * Once QC is complete and approved, notify Digital Preservation and make arrangements to hand off hard drive(s) for ingest.
+  * Once QC is complete and approved, notify Digital Preservation and make arrangements to hand off hard drives so media files can be uploaded to EAVie.
-o prepare media for ingest.

 **In-House**

 [complete]

   * Generating a QC list